Global Citizenship in Education & Social Work (Location Enschede)

 For various reasons cultural diversity entails an ethical challenge for every professional.
 How to deal with different opinions and customs, values and norms and what is the role of the universal human rights in everyday life and in our various fields of work?

 Violent extremism and the underlying forces of radicalization are among the most pervasive challenges of our globalized world.
 We'll explore the role and function of (professionals in) schools, employment services, social work and various other organizations within neighborhoods and local communities regarding this issue.

 Students will be introduced to basic thoughts and practices regarding intercultural communication.
 This knowledge will be linked to different contexts, especially education and social work.

 Students have to develop and implement a project within the realm of Global Citizenship and legitimate and evaluate it ethically and scientifically.

-Students will participate in an excursion to a city in Europe (e.g. Brussels) to learn about good practices - with regard to Global Citizenship
+Students will participate in an excursion to a city in Europe (e.g. Brussels/The Hague) to learn about good practices - with regard to Global Citizenship

-Students will work in Homogeneous groups of Social workers and Teachers with regard to the themes of the minor.
+Students can choose one of the professional profiles: education, employment or social work.
+Students will work in heterogeneous groups of educational workers, employment workers, and social workers with regard to the themes of the minor.